Members of the CIBSE Board - 2022/23

 David specialises in the operational aspects of the Built Environment, with Facilities Management best practice, improved standards of engineering delivery, and effective performance management across large property portfolios as his main areas of engineering focus; with a keen interest in Soft Landings and major projects transition.
 David has worked in both the private and public sector and is currently Director of Estates, Facilities and Capital Development for a large NHS Trust.

 David sits on a number of CIBSE and industry committees, boards and awards judging panels.
-He is the secretary and Vice Chair of the CIBSE FM Group and been a previous member of the CIBSE Inclusivity Panel, the Resilient Cities group, the mentor working group and is a CIBSE interviewer.
+He is the secretary and Vice Chair of the CIBSE FM Group and was previously a member of the CIBSE Inclusivity Panel, the Resilient Cities group, the mentor working group and is a CIBSE interviewer.